twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 1. **Correctness:** Alacritty should be able to properly render modern terminal applications like `tmux` and `vim`.
 Glyphs should be rendered properly, and the proper glyphs should be displayed.
-2. **Performance:** Alacritty should be the fastest terminal emulator available.
+2. **Performance:** Alacritty should be the fastest terminal emulator available anywhere.
-3. **Appearance:** Alacritty should have beautiful font rendering and look good on all supported platforms.
+3. **Appearance:** Alacritty should have beautiful font rendering and look fantastic on all supported platforms.
 4. **Simplicity:** Alacritty should be conservative about which features it adds.
 As we've learned from past terminal emulators, it's far too easy to become bloated. `st` taught us that it doesn't need to be that way.
 Features